ansys/pymapdl/doc/source/user_guide/upf.rst

-Accessing the Database from the Python Code
+Accessing the database from the Python code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Within your UPF routine, you may need to access the Mechanical APDL database in read/write mode.
+Within your UPF routine, you might need to access the Mechanical APDL database in read/write mode.

 In the Python code, you can create a connection with the DB server.
-This command must be called only once, so you can protect the call based on the value of a static
+This command must be called only once, so that you can protect the call based on the value of a static
 variable: